 No refunds, no exceptions.
 Every attraction has a strict NO REFUNDS policy.
 The number one reason people request a refund is because they were too scared.
 Well, duh.
 If you leave in the middle of the attraction because it’s too scary for you, or don’t use the ticket due to illness or death (whether yours or a family member), or don’t show up as assigned for timed tickets, or the weather is bad, or any other reason you or Mother Nature can conjure up, you will not receive a refund on advance purchase tickets.
 No refunds, no exceptions.

 2023 Halloween haunted houses, corn mazes, spooky tours

 Some venues are cashless, others are cash only and may or may not have ATMs on-site.
 Some do not sell tickets on-site, others only sell tickets on-site, and still others require reserved timed entry tickets.

 If available, we recommend buying tickets in advance as it may save you time from standing in line and/or guarantee you can get in.
 Advance purchase ***may*** also save you some money.
-A few accept food donations for a discount.
+Also look for special days and discounts on their ticket page.